kiprotichgidii/kubernetes-submissions/ping_pong/README.md

 1.  **Ping-pong App**:
     *   Exposes an HTTP endpoint `GET /` (or `/pingpong`) that returns a "pong N" message.
     *   Exposes `GET /pings` to return just the current counter value `N`.
+    *   Exposes `GET /pings` to return just the current counter value `N`.
-    *   The counter is stored in-memory (reset on pod restart).
+    *   The counter is persisted in a Postgres database.

 2.  **Log-output App**:
     *   Consists of a `log-generator` that writes timestamps to an internal ephemeral volume.